lowski/screenshooter/README.md

 locales:
   - en-US
   - de-DE
 # This is a list of all the simulators to use.
-The key is the exact name of the iOS Simulator
+The key is the identifier within the context of
-# and the value is the identifier used.
+# screenshooter and the value is the exact name of the iOS Simulator.
 devices:
-  iPhone 14 Plus: iphone_65
+  iphone_65: iPhone 14 Plus
-  iPhone 8 Plus: iphone_55
+  iphone_55: iPhone 8 Plus
 # Which orientation the iPad should be in.
 Can be `portrait` (default) or `landscape`.
 tabletOrientation: portrait
 # The name of the file to use as the entrypoint for the app.